 When you’re first getting started with social media, the last thing on your mind is the idea of branding or building a personal brand.
 But in reality, understanding what makes up your personal brand is key to your long term success.

 Now I hear what you’re saying, but I’m a business owner, entrepreneur or founder of a startup – not a personal brand.
 But think about this: no matter who you are or where you work – you’re building a personal brand, right now.
 Why not do it by design?

 The idea was first introduced back in 1937 by Author Napoleon Hill in “Think and Grow Rich.”
 It then later surfaced in a 1981 book called, “The Battle for Your Mind.”
-Both were convinced that any business could benefit by using a personal positioning strategy as a career advancement tool.
+Both were convinced that any business would benefit using a personal positioning strategy as a career advancement tool.

 But I get it – you’re not a big brand and wonder what the value is to your business.
 No worries, there’s still plenty you can benefit from by building your own brand.

 1. Tell Your Unique Story

 People love to learn more about you while gaining a better understanding into your motivation.
 When you build your personal brand, your story will flow into everything you say, write, and share.
 It will help people understand what problems you solve, who you love to help, and why you’re passionate about your industry.

-Think about the choices you make within your own life.
-Why do you choose one grocery store over another, or why do you purchase Pepsi over Coke? it’s the stories they tell and how well it connects with you personally.
+Consider how stories impact choices within your own life.
+Why do you decide on one grocery store over another, or purchase Pepsi over Coke?
+It’s the stories they tell and how well it connects with you personally.
 It’s also the feelings those stories impart.
 Your story will do the same within your community.